Home : Earlham Summer : Frequent asked questions

 What will the housing and food be like?

-All Earlham Summer participants will be staying in Earlham Hall Residence Hall on campus.
-Rooms will consist of a double room (two twin-XL beds).
+All Earlham Summer participants will be staying in the Earlham Hall residence hall on campus.
+Rooms will consist of a double room (with two XL single-size beds).
 Each occupant of the room will have access to a bed, closet, desk and nightstand.
 Linens will be provided.
+Please bring blankets and pillows, as well as towels for swimming and bathing.

 When planning what to bring, what should I consider?